Rhyd-Lewis/GCol/paper/paper.md

 applied when the number of available colours exceeds $\Delta(G)$---for fewer colours, the problem is NP-hard and no functionality is available.

-Further specialised methods for node colouring are also provided by the ColPack package [@colpack] and in the algorithm suite of Lewis [@Lewis2021BookWeb], both in C++.
+Further specialised methods for node colouring are also provided by [@colpack] and in the algorithm suite of [@Lewis2021BookWeb], both in C++.
 The algorithms of ColPack are "greedy heuristics in the sense that the algorithms progressively extend a partial colouring by processing one vertex at a time, in some order, in each step assigning a vertex the smallest allowable colour" [@colpack].
-In contrast, the suite of Lewis [@Lewis2021BookWeb] features several contrasting algorithms, including constructive heuristics, an exact algorithm based on backtracking, and bespoke metaheuristics.
+In contrast, the suite of [@Lewis2021BookWeb] features several contrasting algorithms, including constructive heuristics, an exact algorithm based on backtracking, and bespoke metaheuristics.